paulgazz/kconfig_case_studies/bugs/README.md

 ## axtls

+### language bindings

-language bindings (see email to dev).
+(see email to dev in this directory)

+### macros in function prototype

+`crypt/crypto_misc.c` has an uninitialized variable dereference bug in `RNG_initialize. `cppcheck` apparently doesn't find this when running on the original, unpreprocessed source code.  this was due to the macros used in the function prototype.  it could be caused by improper handling of preprocessor directives.

 ## busybox